samuelbaldwin05/Quoridor/README.md

 A couple of considerations I had for improving this project in the future included:

-Making a pass and play mode

 Using evolution to further improve bots

 Forward thinking in decision making

 Added move possibilities for bots, considering how moves will eventually fully block sections of the board, defensive fence posts to block the player from strong fence placements

-Online play

 Different color themes (classic board game, futuristic, etc.)

+Making a pass and play mode

 ## How I Made It